graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 RETURN pattern
 ```

-For details around the experiments conducted in our research we refer to the respective folders that contain information on the experiments around [Entity Integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity) and [Referential Integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/referential_integrity) management in E/R graphs.
+For details around the experiments conducted in our research we refer to the respective folders that contain information on the experiments concerning [entity integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity), [referential integrity](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/referential_integrity) management in E/R graphs and the [processing of query workloads and refresh operations](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/queries_and_refresh_operations).

 ### Entity Integrity Experiments